VIAME/VIAME/examples/measurement_using_stereo/README.rst

 VIAME.

 Additionally this example requires an extra python dependency to be installed.
-On Linux, 'pip install ubelt', on windows both 'pip install ubelt' and 'pip install jaraco.windows'
+On Linux or Windows, 'pip install ubelt'.

 Running via the pipeline runner